-What does your process data tell you?
 We are very intentional with our vision of the school.
 Our school has a history of utilizing data analysis practices to improve student achievement in a systematic manner.

 What achievement data did you use?
-GA Milestones Access Testing

-DATA COLLECTION ANALYSIS

-What does your achievement data tell you?
+GA Milestones · Access Testing What does your achievement data tell you?
 Chestatee has made gains in some areas but there needs to be an intentional focus on EL and SWD students.
 What demographic data did you use?
-Hall County School's Demographic Data
+Hall County School's Demographic Data What does the demographic data tell you?
 There has been an increase in Hispanic students over the past two years.
-In addition, there has been an increase of SWD students.
+In , addition, there has been an increase of SWD students.